-If you read my blog, Sleep…A Crazy, Mysterious Mistress, you got the background of our sleep struggles.
+If you read my blog, Sleep…A Crazy, Mysterious Mistress, you got the background of our sleep struggles and boy howdy did we struggle.
 Well, now I want to share with you what was on the other side and what I know can be on the other side for you too!

 This was at one time the place where he got the best sleep.
 But, once he turned 5 months that was no longer the case.
 He would wake up uncomfortable and unrested …and usually screaming.